The Flu (Influenza)

 What Causes the Flu?

-The flu gets its name from the that causes it — the influenza virus.
-It spreads when people cough or sneeze out droplets that are infected with the virus and other people breathe them in.
-The droplets also can land on things like doorknobs or shopping carts, infecting people who touch these things.
+The flu gets its name from the virus that causes it — the influenza (in-floo-EN-zuh) virus.
+It spreads when people cough or sneeze out droplets infected with the virus and other people breathe them in.
+The droplets also can land on things like doorknobs or shopping carts, infecting people who touch those.

 Is the Flu Contagious?